CHILLERS & AC UNITS.

 coils.
 The air cooling coil in DX units and the chilled water heat exchanger in chillers are also called an

-"Evaporator" since evaporations of the liquid refrigerant occurs in these components.
+"Evaporator" since evaporation of the liquid refrigerant occurs in these components.

 In general DX units are used for relatively small capacity systems and chillers are used for relatively large

-load software given on the "Hvac Software" link above to determine the required capacity.
-Further
+& Heating load software given under the "Hvac Software" tab above to determine the required capacity.

 Chillers are available in the following major categories, based on the type of compressor and size of the

 application.
 Typically chillers are package units on one skid, with the water piping system being external to

 the unit.
 The package unit includes the compressor, condenser, evaporator and associated components.